7 Best Affordable Pet Insurance Companies of 2026

 Especially if they become ill and need extensive treatment or surgery.

-Pet insurance takes the guesswork out by offering you coverage for your pet if your pet has an unexpected accident or illness.
+Pet insurance takes the guesswork out by offering coverage for your pet if your pet has an unexpected accident or illness.

 Still, the purpose of insurance is to convert an unknown expense that can be overwhelming into a more manageable monthly payment.